oshelton/blender-3d-countdown/readme.md

 This script allows for the creation of animated countdowns using Blender's Text object.
 The script uses Blender3D's animation length and framerate setting to generate a countdown.

 This script only works with pre 2.5 versions of blender.
-There are alternatives for newer versions of Blender.
+Odds are there are alternatives for newer versions of Blender.

 <b>Features</b>